arithefirst/lockbox/README.md

 > [!IMPORTANT]
 > [`init.sql`](https://github.com/arithefirst/lockbox/blob/master/docker/init.sql) is **required** for the application to work properly.
 It sets up the relations and inital admin credentials in PostgreSQL

-2) Start the Docker Compose stack
+**2. Start the Docker Compose stack**

-Run `docker-compose up -d` to start the stack.
+Use vim or your favorite text editor to edit `docker-compose.yml`.
+Look for the line with the comment `# Your URL Goes Here (Default is localhost:3000)` and replace `http://localhost:3000` with the URI to where your server will be accessible.
+Then, run `docker-compose up -d` to start the stack.
 This will pull arithefirst/lockbox:latest and postgres:latest from Dockerhub and run them locally.

-3) Accessing the server
+**3. Accessing the server**

 Now that the Docker Compose stack is running, you can access the server from your browser at `http://IP_ADDR:3000`, where `IP_ADDR` is the IP of the server that you are running the stack on.